Franklin-Jiang/Franklin-Jiang/README.md

 ## 🇮🇲 Franklin Jiang (江英进)

 - 🔭 I'm passionate about tinkering with things that interest me.
-- 🤔 I cares about both technology and how it serves society.
+- 🤔 I care about both technology and how it serves society.
-- ⚛️ I follows through with systems engineering.
+- ⚛️ I follow through with systems engineering.
 - 🕊️ I'm practicing the concept of "culture first".
 - 🧗 I'm trying to explore my own boundaries.